unijoh/FO-Tokenizer/README.rst

 This tokenizer is a modified version of Miðeind's Icelandic Tokenizer: https://github.com/mideind/Tokenizer

-In this version, the command is called "fotokenize" instead of "tokenize".
+In this version, the tokenizer is called "fotokenizer" and the command is called "fotokenize" instead of "tokenizer" and "tokenize".
+The list of Faroese abbreviations has been taken from Málráðið ("The Faroese Language Committee"): https://malrad.fo/ordalistar along with a few additions.
+The other main modifications had been made in definitions.py and tokenizer.py where dates, digits, metrics etc. have been modified for Faroese usage.
+NB: Most of the original Icelandic documentation of the code has been left untouched.

 This is how you can install the Faroese tokenizer.